Motion 103: Singling out Muslims

 Motion 103 has been accused of "singling out Muslims for special treatment", by condemning only Islamophobia by name and not explicitly mentioning other religious groups.
-This argument was made by Pierre Lemieux, and Kellie Leitch.
+This argument was made by Pierre Lemieux, Kellie Leitch and two main Jewish organizations CIJA and B'nai B'rith Canada.

 Several previous motions in the House of Commons have singled out individual religions in a similar manner (for example, asking MPs to condemn anti-Semitism).
 Conservative MP Michael Chong pointed out that the House of Commons had previously passed motions that denounced hatred against Jews (on February 22, 2016), Yazidis (on October 25, 2016) and Coptic Christians (on October 17, 2011).

 Freedom of speech

 Others have accused M-103 of going against free speech and leading to "blasphemy laws".
 This was argued by Conservative MP Brad Trost and evangelical Christian activist Charles McVety.

 Interim Conservative leader Rona Ambrose repudiated such claims and said: "To be clear, this is not a 'bill' nor a 'law'.
 It does not 'introduce Sharia law' as some people have suggested nor would it 'ban freedom of speech'."
 The Canadian Civil Liberties Association also said that M-103 does not restrict free speech in any way.